karachtani/trumpPredictor/README.md

 The results of the gridsearch in qTuner.py

 ### randomforests/
+#### rf.py
+implements and tunes a Random Forest model

 #### randomforestcode.py
-Runs a Random Forest and makes the bestrfresaggg.csv file used for model_to_strategy2.py
+Runs a tuned Random Forest and makes the bestrfresaggg.csv file used for model_to_strategy2.py

 #### restrfresaggg.csv
 Test predictions for the random forest strategy

+#### rf_predictions.csv
+Test predictions from the Random Forest strategy

 ### stats/
 #### computetopics.ipynb